 1.2 GHz Clock Distribution IC, PLL Core, Dividers, Delay Adjust, Eight Outputs

-The PLL section consists of a programmable reference divider, R; a low-noise phase frequency detector, PFD; a precision charge pump, CP; and a programmable feedback divider, N. By connecting an external VCXO or VCO to the CLK2 and CLK2B pins, PLL output frequencies up to 1.6 GHz may be synchronized to the input reference, REFIN.
+The PLL section consists of a programmable reference divider (R); a low noise, phase frequency detector (PFD); a precision charge pump (CP); and a programmable feedback divider (N).
+By connecting an external voltage-controlled crystal oscillator (VCXO) or voltage-controlled oscillator (VCO) to the CLK2 and CLK2B pins, frequencies of up to 1.6 GHz can be synchronized to the input reference.

-The AD9510 is ideally suited for data converter clocking applications where maximum converter performance is achieved with sub-picosecond jitter encode signals.
+The AD9510 is ideally suited for data converter clocking applications where maximum converter performance is achieved by encode signals with subpicosecond jitter.

 - Low jitter, low phase noise clock distribution

 - Clocking high speed ADCs, DACs, DDSs, DDCs, DUCs, and mixed-signal front ends (MxFEs)

 - Broadband infrastructure

 This product has been released to the market.
 The data sheet contains all final specifications and operating conditions.
 For new designs, ADI recommends utilization of these products.

 RF Source Booklet